 Why Do Network Security Issues Persist?

 Despite advances in cybersecurity, many organizations still struggle with persistent network security issues.
-Some of the most common reasons include:
+The reason is rarely a single failure.
+It’s usually a handful of predictable pressures that compound over time.

 Luckily, understanding the threats and vulnerabilities your business may face is the first step toward building a stronger security posture.